Maria-Feher-Lehrner/Maria-Feher-Lehrner/README.md

 ###

-<p align="left">My name is Maria Feher-Lehrner and I was a project manager until recently.
-Then I fell in love with the magic of coding...<br>I came into close contact with software development aspects at my last job as project manager for research projects in the realm of sustainability communications. <br>I took the opportunity to take educational leave and graduate two advanced certificate programs at the University of Applied Sciences in Vienna.
-Which now makes me a fledgling full stack web- and app developer.</p>
+<p align="left">My name is Maria Feher-Lehrner, and I was a project manager until recently.
+Then I fell in love with the magic of coding...<br>I came into close contact with software development during my last job, managing research projects in the field of sustainability communications. <br>I was then able to take the opportunity to go on educational leave and completed two advanced certificate programs at the University of Applied Sciences in Vienna — which now makes me a fledgling <strong>full stack web- and app developer</strong>.🐣</p>

 ###